Autumn, Cooking, Dessert, Fruit, Ingredients, Los Angeles, Recipes, Spices, Stories, Sussex, Unbuyables

 This is also what happens when I’m asked (and this happens a lot) “how do you find LA?”
 I haven’t yet found it, I want to say.
 I’m still at a loss.
 Sometimes words are tricky and some things are hard to grasp.
 There’s no ‘it’, there’s no graspable thing.
 The quince is yellow when ripe and is almost waxy, and it smells definitely of pineapples.
 It is hard in the hand – there’s no give in it, unlike a pear which it resembles.
 A pear with a big bum.
 You can’t eat it raw unless you like having bloody stumps instead of teeth.
 You have to wait for the fruit to become bletted, which means soft to the point of decay, if you want to eat it like that.
 The quince needs to be cooked, and then there’s the smell (see above).
 It’s probably what is known as an acquired taste.

 LA is dry and hot and sunny most of the year.
 Sometimes it rains and then it buckets down and no one knows how to drive when the road is wet so they crash.
 There is no centre, but lots of grids.
 So if you get lost, then you just take the next left and go backwards.
 It is a maze of suns.
 Everyone wears sunglasses all the time, even at night.
-I’m still wearing my sunglasses, even though it’s the middle of November in England and just above freezing.
-LA is all suburbs.
 It is a city of endless fragments where you are unlikely ever to bump into anyone you know.
 If you want to get lost, it’s a good place to be.

-There is a botanical gardens and a library attached that has the first edition of Darwin’s The Origin of the Species.
+There is a huge botanical garden, The Huntington, with a library attached that has the first edition of Darwin’s The Origin of the Species.
 Oskar Schindler lived above a dry cleaners in Beverly Hills for a while.
 David Hockney learned to drive in LA (and drove all the way to Las Vegas after his test, because he didn’t know how to get off the freeway), as did I. The smell of wild fennel is strong, and I would say it is a place of colour.
 It is rarely damp.

 I found these quinces in a bag on someone’s front lawn on the outskirts of Seaford.
 Previously there have only been apples there, so discovering quinces was very exciting.
 I hope it was okay for me to take them.
 I took all the other things they left out, and nobody said anything.
 You are unlikely to find local quinces in the shops.
 Along with mulberries, you’re better off befriending someone with a tree and a glut and a kind heart.
 It is worth it.